 Plus, will they support beyond program launch?
-There are a few workplace giving software partners out there that provide support to help you launch.
+There are a few corporate giving software partners out there that provide support to help you launch.
 However, look for those partners that provide further support to ensure your software launches successfully and remains successful.

-4. How customisable is the product?
+4. How customizable is the product?

 5. What social/community-building elements and features do they offer?

 In a now hybrid world, building connections between employees is key to maintaining success—and it’s a bigger challenge than ever before.
-If your tool can help build community and a sense of togetherness, then you’re contributing toward a healthier, happier and more prosperous company culture.
+If your tool can help build community and a sense of togetherness, then you’re contributing toward a healthier, happier, and more prosperous company culture.

 For example, does the tool allow employees to create volunteering teams?
 Are there gamification elements like a point system for engaged volunteers?
 Can people comment and react to their colleagues’ efforts?

 How does this platform bring people together?
-Are there newsfeeds that enable employees to share updates, comment and react to each other?
+Are there newsfeeds that enable employees to share updates, comment, and react to each other?
 Are there gamification elements to make it fun?